Architecture (ARCH)

 ARCH 2100 (6) Studio 1: Foundations of Architecture

-The beginning of the architectural specialization sequence, this course introduces students to the basic strategies and techniques of architectural design.
-This studio focuses on concepts of medium-scale building design, siting, and climate.
-Through multiple design exercises, students learn how these factors assist in shaping buildings.
+Provides a framework for students to learn the basic strategies and techniques of architectural design.
+This project-based studio focuses on concepts of medium-scale building design, site, and climate.
+Through multiple design exercises, students learn how these factors assist in shaping our buildings.

-Requisites: Requires prerequisite course of ENVD 1040 (minimum grade C-).
-Restricted to Program in Environmental Design (ARPLU) students with 40+ credits.
+Requisites: Requires prerequisite course of ENVD 1120 (minimum grade C-).
+Restricted to all majors in Environmental Design (ARCH, EPOD, LAND, PLAN) and open option (ENVD).

 Recommended: Corequisite ARCH 2115.